-The performance of students with Autism Spectrum Disorders (ASD) in examination may be affected by their obstinacy and difficulty to adjust to changes.
+The performance of students with Autism Spectrum Disorder in examination may be affected by their obstinacy and difficulty to adjust to changes.
 They may attend to or even obsess with details, to the extent of ignoring the essential parts of things and events.
 They have difficulties to comprehend events from a global perspective or grasp the big picture.
 Due to their social and communication problems, their performance or that of other group members may be affected in oral examinations.
-A number of students with ASD have other functional limitations, such as sensory hypersensitivity to external stimuli, weaknesses in attention control, thinking fluency, planning ability and fine motor coordination and control, which would affect their performance.
+A number of students with Autism Spectrum Disorder have other functional impairments, such as sensory hypersensitivity to external stimuli, weaknesses in attention control, thinking fluency, planning ability and fine motor coordination and control, which would affect their performance.
 In internal assessment, schools can make accommodations in accordance with the special educational needs of individual students, so as to reflect their true ability and level of competency:

-To address the functional limitations of students with ASD, schools can generally arrange the following assessment accommodations:
+To address the functional impairments of students with Autism Spectrum Disorder, schools can generally arrange the following assessment accommodations:

-- ♦ Without compromising the assessment criteria, invigilating teachers can provide appropriate assistance to students according to their individual needs: - repeat the instructions to individual students in a simple, direct and clear way - remind students to concentrate on answering - If the rigid behaviour of the students adversely affects their performance, such as pausing at the question which they do not know, or insisting on neat handwriting and repeatedly erasing and rewriting the answers, thus failing to complete the examination papers within the set time limit, the invigilating teachers should guide them with patience. - Under exceptional circumstances, teachers familiar with the students with ASD can be arranged to act as invigilators.
+- Without compromising the assessment criteria, invigilating teachers can provide appropriate assistance to students according to their individual needs: - Repeat the instructions to individual students in a simple, direct and clear way. - Remind students to concentrate on answering. - If the rigid behaviour of the students adversely affects their performance, such as pausing at the question which they do not know, or insisting on neat handwriting and repeatedly erasing and rewriting the answers, thus failing to complete the examination papers within the set time limit, the invigilating teachers should guide them with patience. - Under exceptional circumstances, teachers familiar with the students with Autism Spectrum Disorder can be arranged to act as invigilators.

-- ♦ Provide special arrangement in examination venue, for example, arranging a seat location with less sensory stimulation/ interference or allowing students to take the examination in a separate room - Grant a short supervised break in the course of examination. - If the communication problems or rigid behaviour of a student with ASD is affecting his/her own performance or that of other group members in a group discussion, schools can arrange the student to have the group discussion with familiar classmates or noncandidates. - Provide reasonable accommodations in School-based Assessment (SBA) of the Hong Kong Diploma of Secondary Education Examination.
-For example, in the SBA of Liberal Studies, flexibly arrange the frequency of submitting assignments based on the needs of individual students (such as by increasing the frequency so that students can focus on a smaller scope each time); allowing a choice of presenting the project report of the "Independent Enquiry Study" in either written or non-written forms. - For question papers with cartoons or complicated pictures in Liberal Studies/History/Chinese History, plain text labels/descriptions can be given, describing the layout of the cartoons or complicated pictures in a text format without giving any interpretations or revealing the underlying meaning of these cartoons or pictures, which would otherwise compromise the assessment objectives of the subjects concerned if additional hints are provided.
+- Provide special arrangement in examination venue, for example, arranging a seat location with less sensory stimulation/ interference or allowing students to take the examination in a separate room - Grant a short supervised break in the course of examination. - ♦ If the communication problems or rigid behaviour of a student with Autism Spectrum Disorder is affecting his/her own performance or that of other group members in a group discussion, schools can arrange the student to have the group discussion with familiar classmates or non-candidates. - Provide reasonable accommodations in SBA of the Hong Kong Diploma of Secondary Education Examination.
+For example, flexibly arrange the frequency of submitting assignments based on the needs of individual students (such as by increasing the frequency so that students can focus on a smaller scope each time) or allowing a choice of submission methods, other than written forms, in suitable school-based assessment items. - In the HKDSE, for questions with cartoons or complicated pictures in Citizenship and Social Development History/Chinese History papers, plain text /descriptions can be given, describing the layout of the cartoons or complicated pictures in a text format without giving any interpretations or revealing the underlying meaning of these cartoons or pictures, which would otherwise compromise the assessment objectives of the subjects concerned if additional hints are provided.

-Individual students with ASD may have relatively more serious functional limitations.
+Individual students with Autism Spectrum Disorder may have relatively more serious functional limitations.
 When the school has arranged the aforesaid accommodations for a student but the effect is not as expected, the student support team can gather the opinions of the teachers, the student and the parents, as well as make reference to the recommendations from professionals, such as educational psychologists, speech therapists or occupational therapists to consider the assessment accommodations suggested below so as to address the difficulties of the student: